adisaljusi/databricks-delta-lakehouse-example/README.md

 This requirement is described in this documentation https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/get-started#requirements

 ### Only account admins can craete Azure Managed Identity Storage Credentials
 Similarly to ["Only account admins can create metastores](#only-account-admin-can-create-metastores) a error message will appear.
 At the time of writing this I could not find a _official_ solution that succesfully resolves the issue.
 My assumption is that this relate to the metastore provisioning not being able to capture the changes at the time of creation.
-By rerunning the Terraform plan, the issue was resolved, but it leaves out open question,
+By rerunning the Terraform plan, the issue was resolved, but it leaves out open questions.
+Tt may certainly be the case that the metastore assignment needs to wait for a few seconds, until the `databricks_metastore_data_access` can be provisioned.

 ```
 ╷